PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Demonstration: Leveraging IRT in PATCH to Measure LLM Proficiency in 8th Grade Mathematics

 \subsection{Data: TIMSS 2011 8th Grade Mathematics}

-56 countries/regions participated in TIMSS 2011, with typically a random sample of about 150 schools in each country/region and a random sample of about 4,000 students from these schools.
-These sample sizes are determined on the basis of a $\leq .035$ standard error for each country’s mean proficiency estimate.
+56 geographical regions participated in TIMSS 2011, with typically a random sample of about 150 schools in each region and a random sample of about 4,000 students from these schools.
+These sample sizes are determined on the basis of a $\leq .035$ standard error for each region's mean proficiency estimate.
 The use of random sampling makes unbiased proficiency estimates possible at the population level.
 TIMSS 2011 has released a publicly available database\footnote{\url{https://timssandpirls.bc.edu/timss2011/international-database.html}}, of which three components are relevant to our study:

 \paragraph{Test Items} The TIMSS 2011 study has released 88 mathematics test items, 48 of which are multiple choice, 30 open-ended items scored as either incorrect or correct, and 10 open-ended items scored as either incorrect, partially correct, or correct.
-These items assess four content domains representative of 8th grade mathematics curriculum (agreed upon by experts from participating countries/regions): number, algebra, geometry, data and chance.
+These items assess four content domains representative of 8th grade mathematics curriculum (agreed upon by experts from participating regions): number, algebra, geometry, data and chance.
 Within each domain, items are designed to cover various subtopics (e.g., decimals, functions, patterns) and three cognitive domains: knowing, applying and reasoning.
-These test items are only available in a PDF file that can be downloaded from the NCES website, which includes also scoring instructions.\footnote{\url{https://nces.ed.gov/timss/pdf/TIMSS2011_G8_Math.pdf}} To extracting them into a format compatible with LLMs, we used OCR tools to extract as much textual information as possible, converted mathematical objects (e.g., numbers, symbols, equations, tables) into LaTeX format (following earlier benchmarks like MATH~\citep{hendrycks2021measuring}) and figures into JPEG format.
-See Appendix~\ref{app:user_prompts} for examples.
-We will release this LLM-compatible version of test items, as well as a mathematics dataset from TIMSS 2008 and two science datasets from TIMSS 2011 and 2008.
+These test items are only available in a PDF file that can be downloaded from the NCES website, which includes also scoring instructions.\footnote{\url{https://nces.ed.gov/timss/pdf/TIMSS2011_G8_Math.pdf}} To extract them into a format compatible with LLMs, we used OCR tools to extract as much textual information as possible, converted mathematical objects (e.g., numbers, symbols, equations, tables) into LaTeX format (following earlier benchmarks like MATH)~\cite{hendrycks2021measuring} and figures into JPEG format.
+See Appendix~\ref{app:chap5:user_prompts} for examples.
+We have released this LLM-compatible version of test items, as well as an eighth grade science test dataset from TIMSS 2011, an advanced secondary school mathematics test dataset from TIMSS 2008, and an advanced secondary school physics test dataset from TIMSS 2008.
+See Appendix~\ref{app:TIMSS} for details.